Inside the Dallas Safari Club’s Annual Hunting Convention

 It’s still only a little after ten in the morning, so the vast, battlefield-sized room is relatively quiet.
 I decide to take advantage by wending my way past all of the thousand-odd exhibitors and taking a look at their wares.
 Next to a furrier’s that advertises itself with a placard on a stack of pelts that reads, simply, “Genesis 3:21” (I looked it up: “Unto Adam also and to his wife did the LORD God make coats of skins, and clothed them”) I hear someone say “I’m looking for coyote fur.”
 “Coyote fur?
 Right here!” says the furrier, with the razzle-dazzle enthusiasm of a B-list game show host.
 Next door, a wildlife artist and his friend stand on an exhausted zebra-skin rug and debate which breed of dog is hardest to paint.
 It has to be labs, they agree.

 There is a mesquite-wood bathtub on sale at a booth further in for eight thousand dollars.
 There are chandeliers and Christmas trees made of antlers, paintings of elephants and American Indians, a taxidermy display featuring a bear chasing an apoplectic squirrel down a mossy log.
-There are trucks and ATVs, falcons and puppies, a seven-foot tall anthropomorphic fish named Charly the Arctic Char, doomsday shelters and duck blinds, faux cacti made of metal.
+There are trucks and ATVs, falcons and puppies, a seven-foot tall anthropomorphic fish named Charly the Arctic Char, doomsday shelters and modular buildings made to withstand significant explosions, faux cacti made of metal.
 Safari operators from Tanzania, New Zealand, Alaska, Argentina, Zimbabwe, Canada, Colorado, South Africa, Idaho, Austria, and Tajikistan are out in force, most of them with a demure bowl of candy set out beside their brochures.
 If you play it right, you can get a handful of mints every ten feet.
 I even come across a selection of baby bibs that feature headless cartoon bodies of hunters, cowboys, and fishermen.
 As far as I can tell, if you bib your infant in the hunter one, she will look more or less like Elmer Fudd, except without the hat.

 Oh, and guns.
 Thousands of guns.
 Everywhere I look there is a man squinting down the length of a rifle at some imaginary mountain goat on a hill in Tajikistan or a pretend flock of birds in the rafters.
 Guns are also what draw those lucky children who get in for free.
 “I want a gun,” says a little boy dressed as an old timey sheriff.
 “I want to ride the escalator,” says the littler boy beside him.
 The man I’m guessing is their father smiles indulgently.
 “Pretty amazing, right?” he says as he leads them further in, pushing their infant sister in front of him in her stroller.
 No sheriff’s badge or Elmer Fudd bib for her – just a pink bow stuck to the top of her head, as if she were a present you bought on your way to a party and didn’t have time to wrap.